LukePappa/Ourism/text.md

-Abide in the awareness of being.
+To abide in the awareness of being is one's true purpose.